Can you explain Christ and the Law?

 Introduction.
 The full question specifies Christ and the Law of Moses.
 The expression "Law of Moses" was used by Jesus (Luke 24: 44).
 The Law of Moses consisted of the laws God gave through Moses to Israel (Ex.
 20, Deut.
 5), including the Ten Commandments.

 Christ kept the law perfectly.
-Jesus was born and lived under the Law of Moses (Gal.
+As a Jew, Jesus was born and lived under the Law of Moses (Gal.
 4: 4).
 The law he kept sinlessly, then, was the Law of Moses (Heb.
 4: 15).
-The charges brought against Jesus of violating the Law were false (Mk.
-7: 2,3).
+The charges brought against Jesus of violating the Law were false (Mark 7: 2-3).
 Not only did Jesus keep the Law, he taught other Jews to do so (Matt.
 23: 3).

 Christ condemned those who perverted the Law.
 The Hebrew scriptures had many warnings against perverting or changing God's laws (Duet.
 4: 2, cp.
-Rev. 22: 18, 19).
+Rev. 22: 18-19).
 However, some arrogantly distorted the teaching of the Law (Mk.
 7: 10-13, Matt.
 5).
-Jesus' wrath was evoked in the presence of such false doctrine (Mk.
-7, Matt.
+Jesus' wrath was evoked in the presence of such false doctrine (Mark 7, Matt.
+15, Matt.
 23).
-The only time we are told that Jesus became angry was in the setting of teaching which was contrary to the pure law of God (Mk.
-3: 5).
+That included being more strict than the Law required (Mark 3: 5).

 An overlooked truth.
 Concerning Christ and the Law, there is a truth taught that many have overlooked.
 The truth is after Jesus fulfilled the Law, he did away with the Law (Matt.
-5: 17, 18).
+5: 17-18).
 It was "nailed to his cross" (Col. 2: 14, Rom.
 13, Jas.
 2).
 Hence, if any seek justification by the Law, "ye are fallen from grace," Paul said (Gal.
 5: 4).
+This would include regulations regarding religious circumcision, unclean foods, tithing, a separate priesthood, Sabbath keeping, instrumental music, incense, and other commands limited to the Law (Acts 15).
 The Law came by Moses, but grace and truth came by Jesus (John 1: 17).

 Christ kept the law perfectly.
-Jesus was born and lived under the Law of Moses (Gal.
+As a Jew, Jesus was born and lived under the Law of Moses (Gal.
 4: 4).
 The law he kept sinlessly, then, was the Law of Moses (Heb.
 4: 15).
-The charges brought against Jesus of violating the Law were false (Mk.
-7: 2,3).
+The charges brought against Jesus of violating the Law were false (Mark 7: 2-3).
 Not only did Jesus keep the Law, he taught other Jews to do so (Matt.
 23: 3).

 Christ condemned those who perverted the Law.
 The Hebrew scriptures had many warnings against perverting or changing God's laws (Duet.
 4: 2, cp.
-Rev. 22: 18, 19).
+Rev. 22: 18-19).
 However, some arrogantly distorted the teaching of the Law (Mk.
 7: 10-13, Matt.
 5).
-Jesus' wrath was evoked in the presence of such false doctrine (Mk.
-7, Matt.
+Jesus' wrath was evoked in the presence of such false doctrine (Mark 7, Matt.
+15, Matt.
 23).
-The only time we are told that Jesus became angry was in the setting of teaching which was contrary to the pure law of God (Mk.
-3: 5).
+That included being more strict than the Law required (Mark 3: 5).

 An overlooked truth.
 Concerning Christ and the Law, there is a truth taught that many have overlooked.
 The truth is after Jesus fulfilled the Law, he did away with the Law (Matt.
-5: 17, 18).
+5: 17-18).
 It was "nailed to his cross" (Col. 2: 14, Rom.
 13, Jas.
 2).
 Hence, if any seek justification by the Law, "ye are fallen from grace," Paul said (Gal.
 5: 4).
+This would include regulations regarding religious circumcision, unclean foods, tithing, a separate priesthood, Sabbath keeping, instrumental music, incense, and other commands limited to the Law (Acts 15).
 The Law came by Moses, but grace and truth came by Jesus (John 1: 17).